vargaseous/jojosphere/README.md

 - **Save UV SVG** downloads the current UV scene (unit square) as an SVG with a marker attribute; **Load UV SVG** imports simple line/rect/circle shapes from an SVG (expects unit-space coords).
 The **Require UV marker** checkbox enforces that the file includes the marker.
 - **Save/Load .jojosphere** stores the full scene plus settings (rotation, guides, gradient, dots, projection) in JSON.
 - Click **Export sphere SVG** to download a standalone `sphere-export.svg` with the current view (guides included when enabled).

-## Notes

-- Everything is kept minimal: no external styling dependencies; export uses only basic SVG elements.
-- Back-facing geometry is culled (`z < 0`) rather than clipped at the limb; shapes that cross the terminator will break at the back edge.
-Tessellation density can be raised in `geometry/projection.ts` if needed.